 Room for Discussion is the interview platform of the University of Amsterdam.
-We organise weekly interviews with professors, entrepreneurs, economists, politicians, philosophers, CEOs and journalists to talk and discuss relevant economic topics and recent events.
-Our goal?
-To help students close the gap between the world of academia and the world of economic and political reality.
+We organise weekly interviews with professors, entrepreneurs, economists, politicians, philosophers, CEOs and journalists to discuss relevant economic topics and recent events.
+Our goal is to bridge the gap between the world of academia and the world of economic and political reality.

-Our ‘living room’ with its characteristic Chesterfields is situated in the central hall of the main building of the Faculty Economics and Business.
-This is in the E-building at the Roeterseilandcampus of the University of Amsterdam.
+Our ‘living room’ with its characteristic Chesterfields is situated in the central hall of the E-building at the Roeterseilandcampus of the University of Amsterdam.
 The weekly interviews are open to all students from all universities.
-During the interview, the audience also gets the opportunity to ask questions to the guests on stage.
+During the interview, the audience also has the opportunity to ask questions to the guests on stage.

 In September 2008, the American bank Lehman Brothers fell.
-This bankruptcy marked the beginning of one of the most devastating financial crisis that the world has ever seen.
-The crisis affected the whole world and profoundly changed the way people looked at economics as a science.
-People started discussing the causes and effects of the financial meltdown around the globe, including at the Faculty of Economics and Business at the University of Amsterdam.
+This bankruptcy marked the beginning of one of the most devastating financial crisis, the world has ever seen.
+This crisis affected the entire world and profoundly changed the way people looked at economics as a science.
+People started discussing the causes and effects of the financial meltdown around the globe and also at the Faculty of Economics and Business at the University of Amsterdam.

-On our podium, many leading economists, politicians and entrepreneurs have sat down on our chesterfields to discuss recent events on politics and economics.
-We had the honour to receive guests including Christine Lagarde (IMF), Mario Draghi (ECB), Jeroen Dijsselbloem, Ratan Tata, Larry Summers, Thomas Piketty and many more.
+Leading economists, politicians and entrepreneurs have joined us on our stage to discuss recent events on politics and economics.
+We have had the honour to receive guests such as Christine Lagarde (IMF), Mario Draghi (ECB), Jeroen Dijsselbloem, Ratan Tata, Larry Summers, Thomas Piketty and many others.

 Join the Committee

-More interviews are to come and as a committee we are always looking for potential interviewers that are enthusiastic, eager to learn and have a journalistic drive.
+More interviews are to come and we are always on the lookout for potential interviewers who are enthusiastic, eager to learn and have a journalistic drive.
 Do you want to join our committee?
-Read more on how we work and on how to apply here.
+Read more on how we work and on the application procedure here.